Animals That Start With K are some of the most fascinating creatures in the world.

 The Keel-billed Toucan, also known as the Rainbow-billed Toucan, is a member of the Ramphastidae family of birds and is native to Central and South America.
 It has a striking multi-colored bill, with the upper mandible bright yellow and the lower greenish-blue.

-This distinctive feature makes it one of the most recognizable Animals That Start With K. The body is mainly black, with a white patch on its chest.
-Its tail feathers are striped in black and yellow, and it has white or orange feathers on its head.
+This distinctive feature makes it one of the most recognizable Animals That Start With K. Its body is mainly black, with a white patch on its chest.
+Its tail feathers are striped in black and yellow, and its head has white or orange feathers.

 It typically inhabits tropical rainforests and moist habitats such as swamps, riverside forests, and mountain foothills.
 It feeds mainly on fruits but eats insects, eggs, and smaller vertebrates.
 The Keel-billed Toucan is highly social and often lives in groups of up to 20 birds.